WHAT KIND OF GAMES CAN I PLAY AT LEGIT BTC SITES?

 Yes, you can play with bitcoins legally.

-The Canadian government has a sensible, relaxed attitude when it comes to real-money online gambling or bitcoins.
-Simply put, they have better things to care about than if you like to play slots with bitcoins at the privacy of your own home.
+The Canadian government has a sensible, relaxed attitude when it comes to real-money online gambling and bitcoins.
+Simply put, they have better things to care about than if you like to play slots with bitcoins in the privacy of your own home.

-Canada has always had a relaxed attitude to online gambling, which has made us the home of some of the major online gambling companies like Bodog.
-Basicly the Canadian law ignores the whole issue, which makes it legal to gamble online (as in any democracy anything that’s not stated as being illegal is legal).
-It’s a bit more complicated than this, but this is close enough.
+Canada has always had a relaxed attitude to online gambling, which has made our country the home of some major online gambling companies like Bodog.

 The situation is pretty much the same with bitcoins.
 For a long-winded but accurate description of the current law, see here.
 My short version is simply that you can do whatever you like with bitcoins in Canada: buy them, sell them or play with them.